 - have great communication skills in English, both written and verbally.

 This is an apprentice and graduation internship for bachelor and master students, with a minimum duration of 6 months, 4 days per week.
-The start date is in January 2023.
+The start date is as soon as possible.